sherbakovdev/hashnodedeck/README.md

    It was quite a problem to understand how useInfiniteQuery work but I managed but started with loading more button first

 ^commit Implement infinite scroll

+Okay but what if the screen is large?
+The easiest solution for now prerender first 2 pages on the initial renderer.
+Then I need to test it on 4K monitor

+^commit Prefetch second page

+FIXME:

+- sometimes broken url for posts
+  Must Read Developer Articles on Hashnode - #26 can I fetch post by id?

+- lag when scroll is on the bottom. req several pages

+TODO:

+- add reactions and comments bubbles

+- add favicon

+- clean the code